sksoumik/programming_notes/README.md

 ReLU is one of the most used activation functions.
 It is preferred to  use RELU in the hidden layer.
 The concept is very straight forward.
 It  also adds non-linearity to the output.
 However the result can range from 0 to infinity.
 If you are unsure of which activation function you want to use then use RELU.
 The main reason why ReLu is used is because it is simple, fast, and empirically it seems to work well.

+ReLU (or Rectified Linear Unit) is the most widely used activation  function.
+It gives an **output of X if X is positive and zeros otherwise**.
+ReLU is often used for hidden layers.

 **Softmax Activation Function**

 Softmax is an extension of the Sigmoid activation function.
 Softmax  function adds non-linearity to the output, however it is mainly used for classification examples where multiple classes of results can be  computed.
+Softmax is an activation function that generates the output between **zero and one**.
+It divides each output, such that the total sum of the outputs is equal to one.
+Softmax is often used for output layers.

 ### Sigmoid activation function

 Sigmoid activation function makes sure that mask pixels are in [0, 1] range.

+- **ReLU** is used in the hidden layers.
+- **Sigmoid** is used in the output layer while making **binary predictions.**
+- **Softmax** is used in the output layer while making **multi-class predictions.**

 ### Momentum in PyTorch

-## Static method vs Instance method
+# Static method vs Instance method

 ##### Static Method